cardano-foundation/CIPs/CIP-0048/README.md

       ]
     ```
 - `txhash`
-  - Defines a specific transaction hash (instead of the default behavior of using the parent policy)
+  - Defines an array of transaction hashes (instead of the default behavior of using the parent policy)
   - example
     ```json
       "refs": [